Rodrien/AStarPathFinder/README.md

 # A* Path Finder
 This is a A* Path Finder implementation using manhattan distance with a GUI for visualization.

-Built useing Python3 and PyGame.
+Built using Python3 and PyGame.

 ## Examples
 <img src="/Photos/Example.png">